 Many healthy and delicious foods are naturally gluten-free:

-- Beans, seeds, nuts in their natural, unprocessed form
+- Beans, seeds and nuts in their natural, unprocessed form

 - Fresh eggs